 - Almond Extract: Adds an almond bakewell flavour throughout, this is a must!

-- Cherry Compote: A rich, dark and flavoursome cherry compote.
+- Cherry Compote: A rich, dark and flavoursome cherry compote (or any jam of your choice).

-- Flaked Almonds: Is part of the decoration, it’s added to the flapjacks before being baked in the oven.
+- Flaked Almonds: Part of the decoration, it’s added to the flapjacks before being baked in the oven.
 This is optional but definitely worth it.

 - White Chocolate: White chocolate is melted and drizzled over the baked flapjacks (this is optional).